mothur/mothur.github.io/_wiki/edamame.md

 Safari or manipulated in graphics software such as Adobe Illustrator.
 Needless to say these heatmaps can be a bit of Rorshock.
 A legend can be found at the bottom left corner of the heat map.
-If you really want a heat map, you\'d be better off using an R package.
-Now let\'s calculate the similarity of the membership and structure found in the various samples.
-We\'ll do this with the [dist.shared](dist.shared) command that will allow us to rarefy our data to a common number of sequences.
+If you really want a heat map, you'd be better off using an R package.
+Now let's calculate the similarity of the membership and structure found in the various samples.
+We'll do this with the [dist.shared](dist.shared) command that will allow us to rarefy our data to a common number of sequences.